-Focusing on citizen involvement, this has become the key aspect of the DIIS Framework.
-On the topic of people to improve public services and policy Damian says:
+Focusing on citizen involvement has become the key aspect of the DIIS Framework.
+On the topic of people improving public services and policy Damian says:

-“People have a greater level of confidence in decisions that come from processes where either they’ve been involved, or they can see somebody who’s like them has been involved.
+“People have a greater level of confidence in decisions that come from processes where either they’ve been involved, or they can see somebody who’s like they have been involved.
 Bring people into the conversation.” – Damian Carmichael, Department of Industry, Innovation and Science.